CptMgm/reverseturing/README.md

 npm start
 ```

-This will start both the backend server (port 3001) and frontend dev server (port 5173).
+This repo is implemted with SUPABASE and no backend.

 ## How to Play

 1. Enter your name
 2. Read the intro screens
-3. Select which AI models will play against you
+3. See overview of AIs, enable sound & microphone and click start play
-4. Convince the AIs that you're human through conversation
+4. Game starts: Convince the AIs that you're human through conversation
 5. Vote on who you think is human (you can't vote for yourself)
 6. Win if you get the most votes!